 Get a true taste of Iceland, from Bloody Marys to hot springs, and embark the Ocean Explorer

 Venture out along the Golden Circle to discover some of Iceland’s most unforgettable natural attractions today.
 First, we’ll pay a visit to a tomato farm and greenhouse where you’ll see how Iceland’s geothermal activity helps produce some of the juiciest and most flavorful tomatoes in the world.
 Taste for yourself when you’re poured a fresh Bloody Mary — but this is no Sunday standard.
 This version has been called the “best Bloody Mary in the world” by The Guardian!
 After lunch on your own, our explorations continue in UNESCO-listed Thingvellir National Park, which is renowned for its extraordinary landscapes and boasts a rich history that stretches back to the first settlers in Iceland.
 We’ll also stop to admire the spectacular Gullfoss Waterfall and the hot springs of the Geysir geothermal field during our Golden Circle discoveries.

 Tonight, you’ll embark the Ocean Explorer — welcome aboard!
+Thanks to the small size of your ship, in many ports we’ll be able to dock right onshore, giving you easy access to your destination.
+However, please note that other ports may require anchoring offshore and tendering inland, which will require a certain level of agility.
 Get settled in, familiarize yourself with the amenities, and enjoy your first dinner onboard as the ship departs.

 Discover the Westman from Heimaey Island, Iceland